Tokens: LEND, REN, COMP, SNX, CEL, KNC

 The only way to acquire many of these defi tokens up until recently has been to earn them using the respective defi platform and earning them as interest.
 Keeping circulating supplies low.

 Again, until recently real market price discovery hadn’t taken place for most defi tokens.
 The fact defi platforms currently have very few users means that when their token launches on an exchange, the circulating supply will be low, thus increasing upward momentum.
 When the token enters a free market such as an exchange with these characteristics a price run is inevitable.
-As more people use the defi networks, they will earn tokens out of the supply, adding them to the circulating supply, in turn the volumes will rise eventually stabilising the markets.
+As more people use the defi networks, they will earn tokens out of the supply, adding them to the circulating supply, in turn the volumes will rise eventually stabilizing the markets.
 Now the larger defi projects are listed for trading expect wild volatility as investors seek gains.

 The Crypto market at-large is poised for an enormous bull run.
 The sentiment for bitcoin and crypto among professional traders, fund managers and old money is shifting toward a deeply bullish stance.
 Investors such as Peter Thiel are publicly announcing their interest and allocation in bitcoin.
 That does not mean a large drop in bitcoins price before the next run up is off the table.
 Absolutely not.

-However this overall shift in sentiment could (and most likely will) catalyse the ‘2020 defi boom’ into something much larger.
+However this overall shift in sentiment could (and most likely will) catalyze the ‘2020 defi boom’ into something much larger.
 This is further cemented as likely because of some recent interviews in which huge players in the crypto/bitcoin space have been caught off-guard when asked about defi responding that they ‘didn’t know what it was’.

 Although the spike in growth of value-locked across the different sectors of defi have happened in unison, lending platforms have definitely taken the lead with total value locked in lending making up just over 75% of the total $1.65bn ( £1.25bn).
 The below graph demonstrates how dominant the lending sector is when compared to the first graph in this article.